Nohow2117/GoWPTracker/docs/architecture.md

 ## 🎯 Goal
 The purpose of **GoWPTracker** is to provide two core functionalities for WordPress marketers:
 1.  **`/go` Link Tracking**: Server-side tracking of outbound clicks from pre-landing pages (PLPs) to an external e-commerce site.
-2.  **`/split` A/B Testing**: A/B testing for WordPress pages with weighted rotation and sticky visitor assignment.
+2.  **`/split` A/B Testing**: A/B testing for WordPress pages with weighted rotation and selection on every visit.

 This document outlines the technical architecture of the plugin.